CREEPER240/Farming-Marks/README.md

 ## WARNING
 This Pack was made 100% myself.
 So please dont steal my Pack and/or Upload it on other Websites!
 If you want to use some textures for your packs please ask me on Discord: CREEPER24#0956

-If you want to do a Video about it please Credit me and put the MCPEDL Link in the Description or in the Comments!
+If you want to do a Video about it please Credit me and put the MCPEDL/GitHub Link in the Description or in the Comments!
 Thanks!